Number of US overdose deaths appears to be falling

 The current overdose epidemic has killed more people than any other in U.S. history, and it had been on a soaring trajectory.
 From 2014 to 2017, overdose deaths jumped by 5,000 or more each year.

 Experts trace the epidemic’s origins to 1995 and the marketing of the prescription painkiller OxyContin.
-It was meant be safer and more effective than other prescription opioids, but some patients found themselves hooked and drug abusers found they could crush the tablets and snort or inject them to get high.
+It was meant be safer and more effective than other prescription opioids, but some patients got hooked and found they could crush the tablets and snort or inject them to get high.

-Gradually, more addicts turned to cheaper street drugs such as heroin and fentanyl.
+Gradually, many turned to cheaper street drugs such as heroin and fentanyl.
 In 2015, heroin began causing more deaths than prescription painkillers or other drugs.
-In 2016, fentanyl and its close cousins became the biggest drug killer, and in 2018 they were involved in about 46 percent of the reported overdose deaths, according to the preliminary CDC data.
+In 2016, fentanyl and its close cousins became the biggest drug killer, and in 2018 they were involved in about 46% of the reported overdose deaths, according to the preliminary CDC data.

 Strategies to reduce drug overdose deaths have included tougher policing, treatment program expansions, policies to limit opioid painkiller prescriptions and wider distribution of the overdose-reversing drug naloxone.

-Note: This story has been corrected to show Ahmad’s first name is Farida, not Farid.